-Maybe this scenario hasn’t happened to you, but it’s not unlikely.
-Covid-19 has forced many businesses to rethink how they operate, and that has highlighted the vital role of HR more than ever before, according to Personio’s new study of 500 HR managers in the UK.
-We surveyed professionals at companies of different types, sizes, and industries on how the pandemic has impacted their work and what lies ahead for the HR function as businesses slowly move from crisis to recovery.
+That has highlighted the vital role of HR, now more than ever, according to Personio’s new study of 500 HR managers in the UK.
+We surveyed professional at companies of different types, sizes, and industries on how the pandemic has impacted their work and what lies ahead for the HR function as businesses continue to adapt during the pandemic,

-As organisations begin to recover, they expect HR to continue to play a pivotal role in three important areas:
+As organisations begin to recover, they expect HR to continue to play a pivotal role in three crucial areas:

 - Implementing new work initiatives (37%)

 - Long-term planning (33%)

 HR has become more strategic during the crisis.